2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/razor-customizedata.md

 The CustomizeData event runs both when rendering the template as well as when the search is running.
 For further details you may want to read about

-* [InstancePurpose][InstancePurpose] - which tells you why the current code is running so you could change the data added
+* [InstancePurpose](xref:HowTo.DynamicCode.Purpose) - which tells you why the current code is running so you could change the data added
-* [CustomizeSearch][CustomizeSearch] - which let's you write code to alter how the data is processed in the search-index
+* [CustomizeSearch](xref:HowTo.DynamicCode.CustomizeSearch) - which let's you write code to alter how the data is processed in the search-index

 ## Demo App and further links
 You should find some code examples in this demo App